 Does intermittent fasting really work for weight loss?

-Yes, for most people intermittent fasting works by naturally reducing calorie intake and improving how the body uses stored fat for energy.
+Yes, for most people intermittent fasting weight loss works by naturally reducing calorie intake and improving how the body uses stored fat for energy.
 Results vary based on consistency, diet quality, and individual metabolism.

 How long does it take to see results with intermittent fasting?